 - Facebook Group – Despite many groups being called masterminds they are NOT.
-Posting a question online and getting written answers (or in some cases no answer) often misses out on the immediate verbal interaction, intentions and ability to question both the answer or get a more detailed clarification.
+Posting a question online and getting written answers (or in some cases no answer) often misses out on verbal interaction, intentions and ability to question both the answer or get a more detailed clarification.
 Sometimes the person providing the answer has a vested interest in that particular product or service.
 When you re-read the Napoleon Hill definition Facebook Mastermind Groups – clearly don’t meet this key criteria.

 WHAT IT IS:

 A successful Mastermind group is:-

 Collaborative (Realtime) – You get answers and feedback on the things that most matter to you.
 You get help and support on what’s most important and specific to your needs.
 Not some generic information that may not apply to your current situation.

 Supportive – Members love to help others and are therefore willing to offer their time, expertise and assistance wherever possible.
 They are addicted (in a nice way) to the dopamine that is released when they see others succeed.